tianyizheng02/whats-that-movie/README.md

 ## Credits

-This web app was built on Kristen Koyanagi's [starter code](https://github.com/kristenkoyanagi/react-with-omdb) for Capital One's Software Engineering Summit coding challenge.
+This web app was built on [Kristen Koyanagi's starter code](https://github.com/kristenkoyanagi/react-with-omdb) for Capital One's Software Engineering Summit coding challenge.

+The icon design is based on the movie icon from [Tabler Icons](https://github.com/tabler/tabler-icons).